gihanmarasingha/autogradinglean/README.md

 your student record system, prepare reports on Classroom-level and assignment-level data, perform local autograding, and enable annotation with manual marks and comments.

-In this document, I use the term 'candidate' for a student as identified by your student record system and 'student' for the corresponding entity on GitHub Classroom.
-Ideally, there should be a natural one-to-one mapping from candidates to students!
+In this document, I use the term 'candidate' or 'candidate number' for the identifier of a student on your institution's student record system and 'roster identifier' for the corresponding entity in GitHub Classroom.
+Ideally, there should be a natural one-to-one mapping from candidates to roster identifiers!
 This package helps to establish such a mapping.

 The classes are:

 * GitHubClassroomManger: used primarily to list the classrooms owned by the current user.
 * GitHubClassroom: the main class you'll interact with.
-It represents your (academic) class in two ways: via the GitHub Classroom roster and via student data imported from your student record system.
-It can report on 'unlinked candidates': those candidates for whom there is no link between their student identifier at their GitHub username.
+It represents your (academic) class in two ways: via the GitHub Classroom roster and via candidate data imported from your student record system.
+It can report on 'unlinked candidates': those candidates for whom there is no link between their roster identifier and their GitHub username.
 It can also find candidates who have enrolled (or unenrolled) since you set up the roster.

   This is also a container class, containing one GitHubAssignment object per assignment.